olli0601/PANGEA.HIV.sim/README.md

 The evolutionary model considers these individuals as index cases.
 After 1980, viral introductions occurred in proportion to the number of new infections per year (parameter `epi.import`).
 The epidemic model does not explicitly describe transmissions by individuals outside the regional population.
 Instead, the evolutionary model selects new index cases at random among existing infected individuals.
-Sources of index cases are coded with a negative population ID.
-The corresponding transmission chains can be reconstructed from the output file XXX.
-Column XXX of data.table XXX in output file XXX lists the simulated proportion of viral introductions per year.
+Sources of index cases are coded with a negative population ID `IDPOP`.
+The corresponding transmission chains can be reconstructed from data.table `df.trms` (in file ending `_SIMULATED_INTERNAL.R`).
+Column `IMPORTp` of data.table `df.epi`
+(in file ending `_SIMULATED_INTERNAL.R`) lists the simulated proportion of viral introductions per year.

 Each index case is assigned a seed sequence.
 The date associated with the sequence is either 1980.0 or, for viral introductions after 1980, the time of infection of the index case.
 To assign seed sequences, the evolutionary model proceeds by default as follows.